kosmos-lab/kosmos-ardublockly/README.md

 ## Installing
-The desktop application of the basic version (i.e. without grove and LED blocks) is available for Windows/Mac/Linux and runs as a stand-alone executable that can be downloaded from the [Ardublockly repository releases page][4].
-For further information please visit https://github.com/carlosperate/ardublockly

 #### "Core version" (Python server only)
-For using the KosmoS version, please run the core software that can be used by running only the Python server, which loads the web interface on your local browser (Chrome recommended).
+For using this KosmoS version of Ardublockly, please run the core software that can be used by running only the Python server, which loads the web interface on your local browser (Chrome recommended).

 The quick version: Clone this repository, initialise all submodules, and execute: